-The university, in compliance with the spirit of various federal and state laws (e.g., Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964, and other similar state and federal statues or regulations, including the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Violence Against Women Act of 1994), is committed to fostering a safe, healthy, and effective educational environment free from discrimination and harassment.
+Nova Southeastern University (“NSU”), in compliance with the spirit of various federal and state laws (e.g., Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act") and the Violence Against Women Act of 1994 ("VAWA")), is committed to fostering a safe, healthy, and effective educational environment free from discrimination and harassment.
 The following policy and accompanying procedures are designed to ensure NSU is compliant with Title IX of the Education Amendments of 1972 (20 U.S.C.
 1681) and its implementing regulations (34 C.F.R.
 106) which prohibit sex discrimination and sexual harassment in all NSU education programs and activities, including admission and employment.
 Title IX states:

 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving Federal financial assistance.